 • Playa del Cabrón as it is one of the best diving spots on the island

-Interested in visiting the North of the island?
+Traveling to the North of the island?

 Go to: The Complete Travel Guide to the North of Gran Canaria